1Password/onepassword-sdk-python/README.md

 ---

 The 1Password Python SDK offers programmatic access to your secrets in 1Password with Python.
-During the beta, you can retrieve, create, read, update, and delete items.
+During the beta, you can create, retrieve, update, and delete items and resolve secret references.

 ## 🔑 Authentication